 Jump for joy - it has finally arrived.
 Day 1 literally bristles with excitement.
 It’s the grand start.
 Get your caffeine in.
 Say goodbye to loved ones or your pets or at least the familiar site of your neighborhood, and settle in to the fact that it’s just you and your bike for the next 3 long days.
 The setting for our meeting spot is truly one of the most beautiful places on earth – the Golden Gate Bridge.
 As we weave down the coast and leave the city, the journey thru Half Moon Bay, and past Mavericks’ famous surf spot, and all the way down to Davenport for lunch is just fantastic.
 Consider stopping in Half Moon Bay to fill up bottles, as it is a long way to Davenport with no stops in between.
 You want to make sure to hydrate all weekend and apply Sunscreen!

-Eating lunch in Davenport on Day 1 is always a pleasure.
-The good folks at Whale City Bakery Bar and Grill are anxiously waiting for us with tables set up out back and extra staff!
+Eating lunch in Davenport on Day 1 has a number of options.
+Our SAG Vans will be parked across the street from Whale City Bakery with a lunch spread laid out of sandwiches, chips, drinks, and goodies.
 Please be very cautious with railroad tracks entering Davenport, we have had a few bad accidents on these tracks in years past.
 You can also call in order ahead of time (20-30 minutes) from Davenport to have sandwiches ready for you when you arrive.
 (831) 423-9009

 Next, we leave Davenport with full bellies and go thru Santa Cruz, Moss Landing, and then all the way down to Seaside / Monterey, with the final 8 miles on the bike path.
 Day 1: 125 miles.

 Anybody will tell you that the Traditional Day 2 is a climber’s delight.
-Due to Landslides along the coast, Day 2 is changing.
-More detail will come soon.
-But for when the coast is fully open again, here's what you can expect when we get back to normal...
-The morning section on Highway 1 all the way down to Ragged Point for lunch is breathtaking.
+From the morning section on Highway 1, all the way down to Ragged Point for lunch, this day is breathtaking.
 Early in the morning we cross the famous Bixby Bridge right before Los Padres National Forest, and then the climbing begins.
 We pass Big Sur, and endure steady ascents that last for miles and miles.
 Some feel like they will never end.
 By the time we get to Ragged Point for lunch, many of us are ragged indeed.
 Most people have a perma-grin from the amazing scenery they have cycled through.
 Some are glowing and radiating buzz, some are shivering – though that is more a factor of the weather than anything!
 We bunk down in Morro Bay for night 2, after another 125 miles.